landcraft/tobi-trivia-gemini/README.md

 # Tobi's Daily Trivia

 Welcome to Tobi's Daily Trivia, an engaging and humorous multiple-choice quiz application designed for 7-10 year olds!
-This project is set up to be self-hostable using Docker and can be published to GitHub Container Registry (GHCR).
+This project is set up to be self-hostable using a single Docker image and can be published to GitHub Container Registry (GHCR).

 ## Features